Padre101/cs1c-prep/notes/Review.md

 # Initialization List

-Initialization lists in C++ are used to directly initialize member variables and base classes during the construction of an object.
+Initialization lists in C++ are used to directly initialize member variables and base classes during the construction of an object. **Don't confuse it with default initialization, where you define and initialize variables to 0, that is good practice, and different from this**.
+Instead, initialization lists enable you to pass specific values to class members when an object is instantiated using provided parameters.

 ## Syntax for Initialization List:

-Constructor(parameters) : member1(value1), member2(value2), ... {
+Constructor(Type1 paramName1, Type2 paramName2) : member1(paramName1), member2(paramName2), ... {
     // Constructor body
 }

 ### Constructor Body {}:
 The curly braces {} after the initialization list encompass the constructor's body.
 While the initialization list directly initializes member variables, the constructor body allows for additional operations or logic if needed.